BOOK FOOD EXPERIENCES

 Toho cinema in Kabukicho

-16. Marvel at the artifacts at Shinjuku’s Samurai Museum
+14. Marvel at the Artifacts of the Samurai Museum

 old Japanese samurai armor displayed at the Shinjuku Samurai Museum

-Fishing Restaurant Zauo is one restaurant in Shinjuku where you have to work for your meal.
+Fishing Restaurant Zauo is one restaurant in Shinjuku where you must work for your meal.
 Grab a fishing pole and see what you can catch!
 Then, ask the staff to prepare it however you want: grilled or boiled, deep-fried into tempura, as sashimi or sushi.
-You can even have a single fish prepared in two different ways—just ask.
+You can even have a single fish prepared in two ways!

 Shinjuku Takashimaya with the Docomo building in the background

 Shinjuku is one of the best places to shop in Japan.
-With several department stores in one concentrated area, you’re sure to find what you’re looking for.
+With several department stores in one concentrated area, you're sure to find what you're looking for.
 High-end department stores like Isetan and Odakyu offer luxury fashion brands like Gucci and Prada.
 Meanwhile, Lumine 1 and 2 and MyLord are geared toward the fashion-focused younger crowd.
 Feeling peckish?
-Takashimaya has an array of restaurants with outdoor terrace seating and fantastic city views on the 13th floor.
+Takashimaya and NeWoman have various restaurants with outdoor terrace seating and fantastic city views.

 A store inside Shinjuku station

-Hopefully, this list is a good starting point for Shinjuku sightseeing, shopping, nightlife, and museums.
-After living in Tokyo for four years and counting (including two years in Shinjuku ward), I still haven’t run out of things to do in Shinjuku.
-The city is always evolving, so get out there and find your own favorite spots!
+This list is a good starting point for Shinjuku sightseeing, shopping, nightlife, and museums.
+This neighborhood is one where you'll find something new and exciting with every visit.
+You never really run out of things to do in Shinjuku.
+The city changes constantly, so get out there and find your favorite spots!

 We strive to be as accurate as possible and keep up with the changing landscape of Japan’s food and travel industries.
 If you spot any inaccuracies, please send a report.